 About the Artist

-Robert received a 2008 GAP for a new video camera.
+Robert received 2008 GAP Award funding for a new video camera.
 His work varies from gallery installations to documentation of early recordings.
-Among other projects, Robert will be taking a trip to India to meet with record collectors and musicians and research the possibility of a film on early Indian music.
+Among other projects, he will take a trip to India to meet with record collectors and musicians and research the possibility of a film on early Indian music.
 He also has a number of upcoming installations and performances with Climax Golden Twins and other artists.

 As part of his Fellowship’s Meet the Artist requirements, Robert screened his documentary film, Phil Ta Khon: Ghosts of Isan, at the University of Washington’s Southeast Asia Center/Jackson School of International Studies.
 The film documents a traditional Buddhist “ghost festival” held yearly in Thailand’s Isan province that features beautiful handmade masks, ceremony, dancing, and endless live Thai mo lam music.
 Students and professors attended the free screening and stayed for questions and answers afterwards.